raburton/esp8266/rboot-ota/readme.txt

     - ip is the ip of the OTA http server.
     - port is the server port (e.g. 80).
     - request is the http request to send.
-    - rom_slot is the rom to flash (numbered from zero).
+    - rom_slot is the rom slot to write to (numbered from zero).
     - call back is the user code function to call on completion of OTA.
     - result can be checked in the callback to see if OTA was successful or not.